luau-lang/luau/rfcs/require-by-string.md

 Additionally, if an alias is bound to a relative path, the path will evaluated relative to the `.luaurc` file in which the alias was defined.

+Finally, providing support for alias maps within the engine is out of the scope of this RFC but is being considered internally.

 #### Path resolution

 If we find files with the same name but different extensions, then we will attempt to require a file with the following extensions (in this order):